 Vertical Clearance - Provision must be made to allow adequate space above the scanner bonnet for removal and replacement of the All WeighsTM Platter (the L-shaped platter).
 Optimal clearance permits the platter to be grasped at its top vertical edge and lifted for removal without obstruction (such as a fixed keyboard mount or any type of enclosure).
-Should such an enclosure be unavoidable, an alternate method of platter removal using two coins may be employed, however a minimum vertical clearance of 1.5" (3.8 cm) MUST be provided (reference Figure 10).
+Should such an enclosure be unavoidable, an alternate method of platter removal using two coins may be employed, however a minimum vertical clearance of 1.5" (3.8 cm) MUST be provided (reference Figure 8).
 Another consideration is that the scan zone must be kept free of obstructions such as enclosures, keyboard mounts, etc.

-Figure 10.
+Figure 8.
 Vertical Clearance

 Display Clearance - Clearance must be allowed so that a POS display will not interfere with the scanner's read zones.
-Adjustment must be made depending upon whether or not there is a Top Down Reader (TDR) installed.

-NO TDR - POS display placement for scanners not having a TDR must not encroach the scan zone formed by the horizontal and vertical windows.
-The bottom of the display must be no lower than the 30° line shown in Figure 11, which projects from the front edge of the bonnet, 6 cm above the weigh platter.
+POS display placement must not encroach the scan zone formed by the horizontal and vertical windows.
+The bottom of the display must be no lower than the 30° line shown in Figure 9, which projects from the front edge of the bonnet, 6 cm above the weigh platter.